mmbman/Katagiri/1986-03-20-Principles-of-Practice-Talk-2.md

 #### 28:00

-Next, I think in order to arouse or awaken to the bodhi-mind, Dogen Zenji says we have to awaken [to impermanence], we have to [have insight into] impermanence – the truth [of] how transient the world is, how fragile human life is.
+Next, I think in order to arouse or awaken to the bodhi-mind, Dōgen Zenji says we have to awaken [to impermanence], we have to [have insight into] impermanence – the truth [of] how transient the world is, how fragile human life is.

-In Number 14 of Book 2 [of *Record of Things Heard*], Dogen Zenji also says:
+In Number 14 of Book 2 [of *Record of Things Heard*], Dōgen Zenji also says:

 > And to arouse this determination, it is necessary to earnestly contemplate the impermanence of the world.